Nelarius/playground/README.md

 ## Scripting interface

+A flexible scripting system is under development.
+Hotswapping of Wren scripts while the engine is running is currently supported.

+You need to import everything you use, except for `Entity`.
+This gets done by the engine when the script is executed.

 See the `builtin` folder the Wren modules, and the `src/data` folder for actual script files.
 It's very, very minimal for now.
 For example, here's a WASD movement script:

 ```js